tlienart/Franklin.jl/README.md

 </h2>

 Franklin is a simple **static site generator** (SSG) oriented towards technical blogging (code, maths, ...), flexibility and extensibility.
 The base syntax is plain markdown with a few extensions such as the ability to define and use LaTeX-like commands in or outside of maths environments and the possibility to evaluate code blocks on the fly.

-Franklin has a channel **#franklin** on the Julia slack, this is the best place to ask usage question.
+Franklin has a channel **#franklin** on the Julia slack, this is the best place to ask usage questions.

 **Note**: I'm looking for people with web-dev chops who would be keen to help improve and enrich the base themes available at [FranklinTemplates.jl](https://github.com/tlienart/FranklinTemplates.jl), even if you're not super confident in Julia.
 More generally, if you would like to work on something or fix something in either Franklin or FranklinTemplates, please reach out on Slack, I will gladly help you get started.